-Layer 2 Protocol Tunnel Active 00 : 00 : 00 : 00 : 00 : 00 Destination MAC Address Point to Point Port CDP STP VTP Mode PAGP UDLD LACP Access 🕶 1 Access ▼ 2 Access 🔻 3 Access 🔻 Access ▼ 5 Access 💌 6 Access 🔻 7 Access 🔻 8 Access 🔻 9 Access ▼ 10 Access 🔻 11 Access 💌 12 Access 🔻 Access ▼ Cancel Apply
+(() Layer 2 Protocol Tunnel Active 00 : 00 : 00 : 00 : 00 : 00 Destination MAC Address Point to Point Port CDP STP VTP Mode PAGP UDLD LACP Access 🕶 1 Access ▼ 2 Access 🔻 3 Access 🔻 Access ▼ 5 Access 💌 6 Access 🔻 7 Access 🔻 8 Access 🔻 9 Access ▼ 10 Access 🔻 11 Access 💌 12 Access 🔻 13 Access 🔻 Cancel Apply

-Figure 146 Advanced Application > Layer 2 Protocol Tunneling
+Figure 168 Advanced Application > Layer 2 Protocol Tunneling

-Table 103 Advanced Application > Layer 2 Protocol Tunneling
+Table 121 Advanced Application > Laver 2 Protocol Tunnelina

 LABEL DESCRIPTION Active Select this to enable layer-2 protocol tunneling on the Switch.
 Destination MAC Address Specify an MAC address with which the Switch uses to encapsulate the layer-2 protocol packets by replacing the destination MAC address in the packets.
 Note: The MAC address can be either a unicast MAC address or multicast MAC address.
 If you use a unicast MAC address, make sure the MAC address does not exist in the address table of a switch on the service provider's network.
 Note: All the edge switches in the service provider's network should be set to use the same MAC address for encapsulation.
 Port This field displays the port number.
 Use this row to make the setting the same for all ports.
 Use this row first and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 CDP Select this option to have the Switch tunnel CDP (Cisco Discovery Protocol) packets so that other Cisco devices can be discovered through the service provider's network.
-STP Select this option to have the Switch tunnel STP (Spanning Tree Protocol) packets so that STP can run properly across the service provider's network and spanning trees can be set up based on bridge information from all (local and remote) networks.
-VTP Select this option to have the Switch tunnel VTP (VLAN Trunking Protocol) packets so that all customer switches can use consistent VLAN configuration through the service provider's network.
+STP Select this option to have the Switch tunnel STP (Spanning Tree Protocol) packets so run properly across the service provider's network and spanning trees can be set u bridge information from all (local and remote) networks.
+VTP Select this option to have the Switch tunnel VTP (VLAN Trunking Protocol) packets so that customer switches can use consistent VLAN configuration through the service provider's network.

-Table 103 Advanced Application > Layer 2 Protocol Tunneling (continued)
+Table 121 Advanced Application > Layer 2 Protocol Tunneling (continued)